-& Professional Practice
+Artistic & Professional Development

-If you’re unsure where to start,
+If you’re unsure of where to start,

 that’s the perfect place to begin.

 Print is where the image becomes a physical object with weight, surface, and presence.
-That transition is where value begins.
-I work with artists on the complete chain from calibrated screen to finished print: monitor calibration, colour grading, paper selection, soft proofing with ICC profiles, master archive file preparation, and output.
+I work with artists on the complete process from calibrated screen to finished print.

-Fees
+Sessions & Fees

 Testimonials